Henk Meutgeert

 Henk Meutgeert conducted the Netherlands Concert Jazz Band and was chief conductor of the Jazz Orchestra of the Concertgebouw.

-Noord Nederlands Symfonie Orkest and the Limburgs
+He is guest conductor of the Noord Nederlands Symfonie Orkest and the Limburgs

 Symfonie Orkest.